petaverse-cloud/pv-docs-site/docs/devices/3-battery-charging/4_battery-performance.md

 - Under normal usage conditions, the device can operate continuously for **8 hours**.

-	During outdoor adventures or activities, the device can sustain operations such as location tracking, heart rate data collection, or communication, meeting the needs of your pet.
+	During outdoor adventures or activities, the device can sustain operations such as location tracking, pulse data collection, or communication, meeting the needs of your pet.

 - Standby time extends up to **12 hours**, ensuring battery longevity even during prolonged periods of non-use.